redhat-cop/declarative-openshift/README.md

 With the above steps from the Management Cluster done, it is now time to deploy the first (workload) cluster.
 For this first simple quickstart, that is done in two steps:

   1. Tweak the values in [charts/rosa-capi/values.yaml](charts/rosa-capi/values.yaml)
-  2. run `helm template charts/rosa-capi --name-template=rosa-hcp --set ocmToken=jSDFsdfsdfSDF | oc apply -f -`
+  2. run `helm template --release-name rosa-hcp --set ocmToken=jSDFsdfsdfSDF charts/rosa-capi | oc apply -f -`

-**_NOTE:_** Replace the `rosa-hcp` template name and OCM Token above with your own values - alternatively set your OCM Token in the values file.
+**_NOTE:_** Replace the `rosa-hcp` release name and OCM Token above with your own values - alternatively set your OCM Token in the values file.
 The OCM Token can be fetched from https://console.redhat.com/openshift/token/rosa.

 #### Validation steps
 Check the status of the the `ROSAControlPlane` deployment: